Silvochka/algorithms/README.md

   - Sorted sequense
   - Reverted sorted sequense
   - Random shuffled sequense
+  - Empty array

-This is young repo so I have plans to log statistic for each sorter:
+This is young repo so I have plans to
+  - log statistic for each sorter:
     - Time of sorting depends on elements count
-  - How much switches/smth else was done
+  - implement structures and work with them